jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 There are three trace decoders for DLT:

-* TCP based streams, where a DLT packet starts with the Standard Header
+- TCP based streams, where a DLT packet starts with the Standard Header
-* Storage files, where a DLT packet has a Storage Header describing the time stamp of each DLT packet when it was recorded.
+- Storage files, where a DLT packet has a Storage Header describing the time stamp of each DLT packet when it was recorded.
-* Serial based streams, which are like TCP streams, but each packet is prepended with the header `DLS\1`.
-This format is used by the Genivi DLT Viewer, but it is not specified by AutoSAR of itself.
+- Serial based streams, which are like TCP streams, but each packet is prepended with the header `DLS\1`.
+This format is used by the COVESA DLT Viewer, but it is not specified by AutoSAR of itself.

 ![DltTraceDecoder](out/diagrams/DLT.DecoderClass/DLT.DecoderClass.svg)